 Modern authentication is based on the use of OAuth 2.0 tokens and the Active Directory Authentication Library.
 It notably adds support for multifactor authentication, in which a secondary challenge besides a password is used to verify a user's identity, such as previously set personal questions.

-Your application needs to access the web API directly as itself (no user context).
+With Application Permissions, your application needs to access the web API directly as itself (no user context).
 This type of permission requires administrator consent and is also not available for native client applications.

 Modern Authentication - Delegated Permissions - BitTitan App